devclokoja/devclokoja-blog/README.md

 We publish internal contents, event recap articles, and guest posts from our members on our [Blog](#).
 Before we publish your content, please ensure that you are willing to agree to the following terms.

 - You must abide by our [Code of Conduct](#)
-- Your submission must be Open Source related
 - Plagiarism is a crime, your content must be original, and all extracts must be attributed accurately
 - Your content should not include promotional materials or links
 - We reserve the right to edit your content to remove typographical errors, grammatical errors, and to improve the title.